emtee40/SurvivalManual-wiki/Psychology.md

 This protective posture lets you cope with potential dangers.
 However, you cannot maintain this level of alertness indefinitely.

 Stressors are not courteous; one stressor does not leave because another one arrives.
 Stressors add up.
 The cumulative effect of minor stressors can be a major distress if they all happen too close together.
-As the body's resistance to stress wears down and the sources of stress continue (or increase), eventually a state of exhaustion arrives.
+As the body's resistance to stress wears down and the sources of stress continue (or increase), eventually a state of exhaustion occurs.
 At this point, the ability to resist stress or use it in a positive way gives out and signs of distress appear.
 Anticipating stressors and developing strategies to cope with them are two ingredients in the effective management of stress.
 Therefore, it is essential that you be aware of the types of stressors that you will encounter.
 The following paragraphs explain a few of these.

 ### Injury, Illness, or Death

 Injury, illness, and death are real possibilities that you have to face.
 Perhaps nothing is more stressful than being alone in an unfamiliar environment where you could die from hostile action, an accident, or from eating something lethal.
-Illness and injury can also add to stress by limiting your ability to manoeuvre, get food and drink, find shelter, and defend yourself.
+Illness and injury can also add to stress by limiting your ability to maneuver, get food and drink, find shelter, and defend yourself.
 Even if illness and injury don't lead to death, they add to stress through the pain and discomfort they generate.
 It is only by controlling the stress associated with the vulnerability to injury, illness, and death that you can have the courage to take the risks associated with survival tasks.

 ### Uncertainty and Lack of Control